 Event Group Enable Log

-System-related events •
+System-related events

-Network-related events •
+Network-related events

 Config-related events •

-Power events •
+Power events

 DI events •

 Rssi report events

-NOTE RSSI report events (only for Client mode) are good for site survey stage and need to use special Utility to draw RSSI as a table.
+NOTE RSSI report events (Only for Client mode) is good for site survey stage and need to use special Utility to draw RSSI as a table.
 But this function would make extra traffic load, we recommend disable this function in normal using.

-System-related events Event is triggered when System restart (warm start) The AWK-4131 is rebooted, such as when its settings are changed (IP address, subnet mask, etc.).
+System-related events Event is triggered when System restart (warm start) The AWK-3131 is rebooted, such as when its settings are changed (IP address, subnet mask, etc.).
 Network-related events Event is triggered when LAN link on The LAN port is connected to a device or network.
 LAN link off The port is disconnected (e.g., the cable is pulled out, or the opposing device shuts down).
-Client joined/ left A wireless client is associated or disassociated. (for AP/Master mode) WLAN connected to AP The AWK-4131 is associated with an AP. (for Client/Slave mode) WLAN disconnected The AWK-4131 is disassociated from an AP. (for Client/Slave mode) Config-related events Event is triggered when Configuration Changed A configuration item has been changed.
-Configuration file import via Web Console The configuration file is imported to the AWK-4131.
+Client joined/ left A wireless client is associated or disassociated. (for AP/Master mode) WLAN connected to AP The AWK-3131 is associated with an AP. (for Client/Slave mode) WLAN disconnected The AWK-3131 is disassociated from an AP. (for Client/Slave mode) Config-related events Event is triggered when Configuration Changed A configuration item has been changed.
+Configuration file import via Web Console The configuration file is imported to the AWK-3131.
 Console authentication failure An incorrect password is entered.
-Firmware upgraded The AWK-4131's firmware is updated. · · Power events Event is triggered when Power events Power 1/2 transition (On -> Off) Event is triggered when The AWK-4131 is powered down in PWR1/2.
-Power 1/2 transition (On -> Off) The AWK-4131 is powered down in PWR1/2.
-Power 1/2 transition (On -> Off) PoE transition (On -> Off) The AWK-4131 is powered down in PWR1/2.
-The AWK-4131 is powered down in PoE.
-Power 1/2 transition (On -> Off) PoE transition (On -> Off) Power 1/2 transition (Off -> On) The AWK-4131 is powered down in PWR1/2.
-The AWK-4131 is powered down in PoE.
-The AWK-4131 is powered via PWR1/2.
-Power 1/2 transition (On -> Off) PoE transition (On -> Off) Power 1/2 transition (Off -> On) PoE transition (Off -> On) The AWK-4131 is powered down in PWR1/2.
-The AWK-4131 is powered down in PoE.
-The AWK-4131 is powered via PWR1/2.
-The AWK-4131 is powered via PoE.
+Console authentication failure Firmware upgraded An incorrect password is entered.
+Firmware upgraded An incorrect password is entered.
+The AWK-3131's firmware is updated.
+Firmware upgraded Power events An incorrect password is entered.
+The AWK-3131's firmware is updated.
+Event is triggered when Firmware upgraded Power events Power 1/2 transition (On -> Off) An incorrect password is entered.
+The AWK-3131's firmware is updated.
+Event is triggered when The AWK-3131 is powered down in PWR1/2.
+Firmware upgraded Power events Power 1/2 transition (On -> Off) PoE transition (On -> Off) An incorrect password is entered.
+The AWK-3131's firmware is updated.
+Event is triggered when The AWK-3131 is powered down in PWR1/2.
+The AWK-3131 is powered down in PoE.
+Firmware upgraded Power events Power 1/2 transition (On -> Off) PoE transition (On -> Off) Power 1/2 transition (Off -> On) An incorrect password is entered.
+The AWK-3131's firmware is updated.
+Event is triggered when The AWK-3131 is powered down in PWR1/2.
+The AWK-3131 is powered down in PoE.
+The AWK-3131 is powered via PWR1/2.
+Firmware upgraded Power events Power 1/2 transition (On -> Off) PoE transition (On -> Off) Power 1/2 transition (Off -> On) PoE transition (Off -> On) An incorrect password is entered.
+The AWK-3131's firmware is updated.
+Event is triggered when The AWK-3131 is powered down in PWR1/2.
+The AWK-3131 is powered down in PoE.
+The AWK-3131 is powered via PWR1/2.
+The AWK-3131 is powered via PoE.